 When a unit triangle \(A\) and a triangle of any size \(C\) are supported on the same lattice line, define \(C_A\) to be the projection of \(C\) onto that line.
 Then, equation (2.1) can be stated as

-where \(X\) represents a triangular hole of size \(x\) at the center in the theorem, outer product on numerator runs over all down-pointing unit holes hanged on the diagonals, and similarly for outer product on the denominator.
+where \(X\) represents the triangular hole of size \(x\) at the center in the theorem, the outer product at numerator runs over all down-pointing unit holes hanging on the dendrites, and similarly for outer product on the denominator.

 This form brings out the geometric meaning of the formula on the right hand side of (2.1).